maddymgarcia/yolo-vs-fasterrcnn-comparison/README.md

 This project compares the performance of YOLO and Faster R-CNN models on object detection tasks.
 It evaluates the models based on speed, the number of objects detected, and average confidence for a series of images.

 ## Files
-- `MSBA 503 Take Home Assignment - Madison Garcia.py`: A single script that runs both YOLO and Faster R-CNN models and logs the results.
+- `msba_503_take_home_assingment_madison_garcia.py`: A single script that runs both YOLO and Faster R-CNN models and logs the results.
 - `output_log.txt`: A log file containing the results for both models, including objects detected, probabilities, and processing times.

 ## How to Run